brooklyn-data/dbt_artifacts/models/docs.md

 {% enddocs %}

+{% docs meta %}

+The meta field of the config associated with the node.

+{% enddocs %}

 {% docs strategy %}

 Snapshot "strategies" define how dbt knows if a row has changed.
 There are two strategies built-in to dbt — timestamp